LAMP: Data-Efficient Linear Affine Weight-Space Models for Parameter-Controlled 3D Shape Generation and Extrapolation: Conclusion

 \section{Conclusion}

 We presented LAMP, a data-efficient framework for parameter-controlled 3D mesh generation that leverages affine mixing in aligned SDF weight spaces and a linearity-based safety metric.
 Experiments on DrivAerNet++ and BlendedNet show that LAMP outperforms conditional autoencoders and DNI across interpolation, large-range extrapolation, and performance-guided optimization, achieving reliable control with as few as 100 exemplars.
 The safety score provides a principled safeguard in low-data regimes, addressing a key challenge for robust generalization.
 LAMP advances the goal of controllable, efficient, and verifiable 3D generation, common in engineering applications.
-Future directions include extending the framework to partial parameter observability, multi-modal conditioning, and integrating physics-aware constraints.